Pi-hils/makersbnb/README.md

 As a host,
-So the customer knows the name of where they may stay, I should be able to name a space.
+So the guest knows the name of where they may stay,
+I should be able to name a space.

 As a host,
-So customer has some information of where they will be staying, I should be able to provide a short description of a space.
+So guest has some information of where they will be staying, I should be able to provide a short description of a space.

 As a host,
-So customer knows the affordability of a space,
+So guest knows the affordability of a space,
 I should be able to price a space per night.

 As a host,
-So customers are aware of availability,
+So guests are aware of availability,
 I should be able to offer a range of dates where a space is available.